LLNL/raja-suite-tutorial/lessons/08/README.md

   umpire::Allocator pool = rm.makeAllocator<umpire::strategy::QuickPool>("pool_name", my_allocator);
 ```

 This newly created `pool` is an `umpire::Allocator` using the `QuickPool` strategy.
 As you can see above, we can use the `ResourceManager::makeAllocator` function to create the pool allocator.
-We just need to pass in (1) the name we would like the pool to have and (2) the allocator we previously created before with the `ResourceManager` (see line 17).
+We just need to pass
+in: (1) the name we would like the pool to have, and (2) the allocator we previously created with the `ResourceManager` (see line 17 in the
+file `eight.cpp`).

 There are other arguments that could be passed to the pool constructor if needed.
 See the documentation page for more: https://umpire.readthedocs.io/en/develop/doxygen/html/index.html